-ADULT PROTOCOL SKILL EVALUATION SUBJECT: COMPLEX MEDICATION ADMINISTRAT IONS NAME DATE LEVEL: Paramedic AEMT EMT STEPS 1 st Test 2 nd Test 3 rd Test AMIODARONE A. List the indications for Amiodarone, and the "six rights".
+ADULT PROTOCOL SKILL EVALUATION SUBJECT: COMPLEX MEDICATION ADMINISTRATIONS

+NAME DATE LEVEL:ParamedicAEMT EMT STEPS 1 st Test 2 nd Test 3 rd Test AMIODARONE A. List the indications for Amiodarone, and the "six rights".
 B. List the equipment required to draw up Amiodarone.
 C. List the problems with drawing up Amiodarone & administration.
 D. Discuss contraindications & precautions regarding Amiodarone.
-E. Use large bore (i.e., 19 ga.) needle to draw up Amiodarone to prevent foaming.
-F. Discuss the differences in administration in cardiac arrest vs. non-arrest.
-MIDAZOLAM A. List the indications of Midazolam, and the "six rights".
+E. Use large bore (i.e., 19 ga.) needle to draw up Amiodarone to preven nt foaming.
+F. Discuss the differences in administration in cardiac arrest vs. non-arre t F. Discuss the differences in administration in cardiac arrest vs. non-arre est. MIDAZOLAM A. List the indications of Midazolam, and the "six rights".
 B. Discuss contraindications & precautions regarding Midazolam.
-C. Discuss the issue of drug concentration (10 mg/2ml) with Midazolam.
-D. Using a TB syringe, demonstrate drawing up an appropriate amount of simulated Midazolam, and correct administration: $0.4 \text{ ml} = 2 \text{ mg} \qquad \qquad 0.8 \text{ ml} = 4 \text{ mg}$ E. Discuss timing for administration of Midazolam (over 2 minutes).
+C. Discuss the issue of drug concentration (10 mg/2ml) with Midazolam 1 D. Using a TB syringe, demonstrate drawing up an appropriate amount of simulated Midazolam, and correct administration: 01 $0.4 \text{ ml} = 2 \text{ mg} \qquad 0.8 \text{ ml} = 4 \text{ mg}$ E. Discuss timing for administration of Midazolam (over 2 minutes).
+E. Discuss timing for administration of Midazolam (over 2 minutes).
 DUODOTE A. List the indications of DuoDote and the "six rights."
 B. Don appropriate PPE.
-If pt. or public safety worker exhibits symptoms of nerve gas exposure, utilize DuoDote.
-C. If nerve agent symptoms are still present after 5 minutes, repeat injections.
-If symptoms still exist after an additional 5 minutes, repeat injections for a third time.
-If after the third set of injections, symptoms remain, do not give any more antidotes.
+If pt. or public safety worker exhibits symptom nerve gas exposure, utilize DuoDote.
+IIS OI C. If nerve agent symptoms are still present after 5 minutes, repeat injections.
+If symptoms still exist after an additional 5 minutes, repeat at injections for a third time.
+If after the third set of injections, symptor remain, do not give any more antidotes.
 Seek medical help.
 EPIPEN ADMINISTRATION A. Evaluate the patient, with attention to S&S of anaphylaxis.
 B. Demonstrate or voice infection precautions.
 C. Obtain the EpiPen auto-injector.
-Indicate when both EpiPens are needed.
-(Indicate Adult and Pedi doses) D Charle the medication for any instance of for all a discussions in the second for all a discussions

-D. Check the medication for expiration date and for cloudiness or discoloration.
+Indicate when both EpiPens and re needed.
+(Indicate Adult and Pedi doses) onation D. Check the medication for expiration date and for cloudiness or discold oration.
 E. Remove the safety cap.
 F. Select the injection site.
 G. Push the injector firmly against the site.

-H. Properly discard the injector.

-I. Monitor the patient and record the results of the treatment.

-J. Discuss precautions and side effects
+H. Properly discard the injector.I.
+Monitor the patient and record the results of the treatment.
+J. Discuss precautions and side effects J. Discuss precautions and side effects D10 A. List the indication for use B. Demonstrate or voice infection precautions.
+2. 2 cmonstrate of voice infection precutions.